-At the Law Offices of Victor Dante, our experienced Miami construction accident lawyers have successfully represented construction workers who have been injured in a variety of construction accidents, including:
+At the Dante Law Firm, P.A., our experienced Miami construction accident lawyers have successfully represented construction workers who have been injured in a variety of construction accidents, including:

 According to the Occupational Safety and Health Act’s (OSHA) most recent statistics, there are four main causes of construction deaths on job sites.
 These top 4 are:

 Simply eliminating those “fatal four” causes of construction deaths would save 435 construction workers’ lives every year.

 Sadly, many of these injuries could have been prevented and were the direct result of a contractor or construction worker’s negligence.

 All construction companies in Miami have a responsibility to ensure that their job site is safe and that their employees are operating in a safe manner.
 This means that they must comply with all federal and state building regulations, as well as meet all OSHA regulations.
 When they fail to do so, dangerous–and often deadly construction accidents occur.